MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/_posts/2017-05-05-Notes-From-KB-Training.md

     + Issues that affects minority groups that could be isolated issues or widely felt issues
     + e.g. sexual discrimination, international student discrimination

 We want to focus our public issues on widely-felt issues and also social-justice issues that are widely felt.
+But sometimes Isolated Issues like dependent health care are actually widely-felt issues when you think that the fact that the boss can take away a right randomly at will is something no worker should tolerate.

 ### What are tools the union has
 * The grievance process